lmccalman/spacerace/README.md

 ![Example map skin](mapbuilder/testmap_skin.png)

-Now just upload it to the location we will specify!
+Now just upload all of the generated files to the location we will specify!

 ##Lobby